Classification Under Strategic Self-Selection: Experiments

 \extended{\todo{replace with final public repo}}

-\paragraph{Main results.} Table~\ref{tbl:results} shows results for representative $c =0.7, 0.8$ (full results in Appx.~\ref{appx:additional_exps}).
+\paragraph{Main results.} Table~\ref{tbl:results} shows induced accuracies, application rates, and correlations between ranks based on $\prc_\grp$ and $\preceq_\base$ for representative $c =0.7, 0.8$ (full results in Appx.~\ref{appx:additional_exps}).
 Note all accuracies are relatively high and in a narrow range; this is since both datasets have inherently low base rates ($\base_{\mathtt{adult}}=0.24$, $\base_{\mathtt{bank}}=0.16$) and so even a few percentage points in accuracy are significant.
-In all settings, \stratx\ obtains the highest induced accuracy--- notice how this is achieved by reducing the number of applying groups to be close to 1, as suggested by Prop.~\ref{prop:strategic_single_group_applies}.
 The \naivemthd\ approach is clearly suboptimal; moreover, in some cases it leads to no groups applying at all (parentheses/hyphen indicate no applications in some/all splits).
-Interestingly, \semi\ does rather well, albeit inconsistently; more importantly, it does not support constraining for statistical parity, which is necessary for enabling affirmative action. \todo{is this because naive ordering is good to begin with? how to check?} As expected, discarding features in \stratnoz\ and adding constraints in \stratindep\ reduces their performance.
-However, in most cases \stratindep\ is able to approximately enforce the ordering $\preceq_\base$ (see Prop.~\ref{prop:indep_order}), this effectively limiting the learner's power (note $r^2$ results in $\bank$ were highly variate for larger $c$). \todo{inconsistent, highly varied (note stderrs) - sometimes works, sometimes fails, across seeds and inits. sometimes obtains fair by trivial all yhat=0 or =1. we conjecture balancing acc and fair on this dataset is challenging, also due to low base rate.} \todo{explain rationale for using r2; say some br-s can be very close (this happens in adult), and so apx indep may swap them. r2 accounts for this, but on the other hand, will not get r2=1 even even order is correct wrt true br.} In contrast, note how the excessive power of \stratx\ pushes rankings away from $\preceq_\base$. \squeeze
+Meanwhile, across all settings, \stratx\ obtains the highest induced accuracy.
+Notice how, as suggested by Prop.~\ref{prop:strategic_single_group_applies}, this follows from the number of applying groups being to be close to 1.
+Interestingly, \semi\ does rather well, albeit inconsistently; more importantly, it does not support constraining for statistical parity, which is necessary for enabling affirmative action. \todo{is this because naive ordering is good to begin with? how to check?} As expected, discarding features in \stratnoz\ and further adding constraints in \stratindep\ reduces their performance.
+However, in line with Prop.~\ref{prop:indep_order}, the large $r^2$ values suggest that in most cases \stratindep\ is able to approximately enforce the ordering $\preceq_\base$, this effectively limiting the learner's power (results for $\bank$ were highly variate for larger $c$). \todo{inconsistent, highly varied (note stderrs) - sometimes works, sometimes fails, across seeds and inits. sometimes obtains fair by trivial all yhat=0 or =1. we conjecture balancing acc and fair on this dataset is challenging, also due to low base rate.} \todo{explain rationale for using r2; say some br-s can be very close (this happens in adult), and so apx indep may swap them. r2 accounts for this, but on the other hand, will not get r2=1 even even order is correct wrt true br.} In contrast, note how the excessive power of \stratx\ pushes rankings away from $\preceq_\base$.

 \extended{semi may be good, but can't enforce fairness (in principle can constrain the line search, but because the strategic 'learning' part is 1D, its very non-expressive, so will likely pay a lot in accuracy - may be even get infeasible results)}